Installation with Docker

 LISK_CORE_WS before starting Lisk Service as shown below:

-It’s possible to configure Lisk Service by exporting environment variables which override the default option which are located under
+Export environment variables to override the default config options which are located under